aavinashjha/IamLearning/Algorithms/Graphs/README.md

 Adjacency list:
 --------------
 - Represented as a map from nodes to list of edges
+- Array adj of |V| linked lists
+- For each vertex u element of V adj(u) stores neighbors
 - A -> [(B, 4), (C, 1)]
+- Sometimes we don't want to maintain adjacency list, but create it on the fly as storing all the states might not be possible (Rubic's cube), hence we have function call v.neighbors(), generating neighbors and returning it on the fly
+- Space: O(V+E): Linear in size of graph
 - Pros:
   > Space efficient for representing sparse graphs
   > Iterating over all the edges is efficient